October 21, 2015

 One mistake we can make (and one that can become very costly) is failing to keep good data on all of our inventory.
 It is not enough to just know the product name and its location.
 We also need to know other information, such as life expectancy, vendor info, any warranties and the details of said warranty, handling procedures, and technical data, where applicable.

-The reason this is important is because without it, you may find yourself stuck in a situation where you have to scramble around for the information, which can lead to equipment failure, plant shutdowns, or, if a shutdown has already occurred, an extended waiting period.
+The reason this is important is that without it, you may find yourself stuck in a situation where you have to scramble around for the information, which can lead to equipment failure, plant shutdowns, or if a shutdown has already occurred, an extended waiting period.
 All of this can be hugely expensive.
 Always have vendor and warranty data close at hand so you can get up and running as quickly (and cheaply) as possible.

 When discussing employees as an "asset," we should always think in terms of time management.
 Are we well-staffed?
 Are we overstaffed?
 Do we have coverage if someone takes a vacation or gets a sudden illness?
 Keep the time of year in mind as well, particularly if you are in a seasonal industry where you have peaks of productivity.